FractalBlocks/Fractal-quickstart/README.md

 [![Join the chat at https://gitter.im/Fractal-core/Lobby](https://badges.gitter.im/Fractal-core/Lobby.svg)](https://gitter.im/Fractal-core/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 # Fractal-quickstart

-Quistart project for Fractal framework, now we use :fire:[FuseBox](https://github.com/fuse-box/fuse-box):fire:! as bundle/loader system, which allows a blazingly fast develelopment and production building
+Quickstart project for Fractal framework.
+Now we use :fire:[FuseBox](https://github.com/fuse-box/fuse-box):fire:! as bundle/loader system, which allows a blazingly fast develelopment and production building

 So you are here, this how you can use this repo: